psas/procedure-book/02-LaunchTowerComputer.markdown

    bulkhead.

-## Power-On
+### Power-On
 ![Side Bulkhead](diagrams/ltc/side_bulkhead.png)
 ![BeagleBoard](diagrams/ltc/beagleboard.png)

-1. Turn on the LTC power switch.
+1. Turn on the red LTC power switch on side bulkhead.
 (It should illuminate)
 1. Verify that the following indicators are illuminated:
   * LTC power switch
   * "PWR" LED on power interface board